 Figure: IntuneManagementExtension.log

 We attempted to install Microsoft Visio Viewer 2016 using the same command, but the /qs switch was incorrect.
-As a result, the Microsoft Installer displayed a message box that required user interaction to close.
+As a result, the Microsoft Installer (MSI) displayed a message box that required user interaction to close.
 Because the deployment was running under the system context, the prompt was invisible to the user.
-With no way to dismiss it, the installation process became stuck and eventually failed with error 0x87D300C9.
+With no way to dismiss it, the installation process became stuck and eventually failed with Intune error 0x87D300C9.

 Related Posts